DreamOfTheRedChamber/leetcode/README.md

 * mark visited locations inside a 2D grid
   * use set<Integer> to store position hash (x * width + height)
   * if could modify the grid, place special char such as '#' for already discovered nodes

-#### Breath first search <a id="algorithms-bfs"></a>
-* When the problem asks for the minimum
-* Grid-based ( e.g. int[][] grid ):
+#### Graph
+##### Grid-based graph patterns
 * How to store coordinates:
    * A customized class Coor
    * If allowing to modify grid, could temporarily place special chars/values to indicate that this position has been visited before.
 Depending on whether input int grid[][] is a defensive copy, we could decide whether to recover the grid[][] by replacing previously set special chars/values.
 * How to track visited coordinates:
+   * There are four possible approaches here:
+      * Preferred approach: The first is to use a two-dimensional boolean[][] array. true as visited and false as not visited.
+      * The second is to use ( x * grid_width + y ) as Coor hash and put them in a Set<Integer> visited.
+Integer might overflow but should be enough in an interview setting.
+      * Not recommend: The third is replacing entries in grid with some special characters such as '#' to mark as visited.
-     * The idea approach is to provides a overrided hashCode() and equals() function for Coor class.
+      * Not recommend: The fourth is define a customized class Coor to overrided hashCode() and equals() function for Coor class.
 But this is kind of overkilling for a 45-min interview setting.
-     * Prefer a compromised approach by using ( x * grid_width + y ) use as Coor hash and put them in a separate Set<Integer> collection.
-This might introduce overflow bugs, but should be enough in an interview setting.
 ```java
 class Coor
 {